Elderday Watsonville - Now OPEN!

 What is the cost of Elderday’s services?
 Elderday is free for those eligible for Medi-Cal.
 Costs can also be covered by the Veteran’s Administration, long-term care insurance, or private pay on a sliding scale.

 When will the new location open?
-We are aiming to open the new Elderday Adult Day Health Care headquarters in late fall 2023.
+The new Elderday Adult Day Health Care headquarters opened September 2023.

 Latest News